Oberste Heeresleitung: Third OHL

-The OHL, through the Hindenburg Programme, a total war strategy, sought decisive victory.
+Through the Hindenburg Programme, a total war strategy, the OHL sought decisive victory.
 Ludendorff ordered the resumption of the unrestricted U-boat Campaign, which, along with the Zimmermann Telegram, provoked the United States to enter the war.
-The OHL ensured safe passage for Vladimir Lenin and his associates from Switzerland to Russia.
-After the October Revolution, the OHL negotiated the Treaty of Brest-Litovsk to free troops for the 1918 German spring offensive on the Western Front.
-As the tide of the war turned against Germany with the Allied Hundred Days Offensive, in late September 1918, Ludendorff called for the "parliamentisation" of the German government and immediate armistice negotiations.
-When he reversed course and demanded the fight to be resumed in October, Ludendorff was sacked and replaced by Lieutenant-General Wilhelm Groener.
-Hindenburg remained in office until his resignation from the armed forces in the summer of 1919.
+The OHL also ensured safe passage for Lenin and his associates from Switzerland to Russia.
+After the October coup, the OHL negotiated the Treaty of Brest-Litovsk to free troops for the 1918 German spring offensive on the Western Front.
+As the tide of the war turned against Germany with the Allied Hundred Days Offensive, in late September 1918, Ludendorff called for the "parliamentarisation" of the German government and immediate armistice negotiations.
+When he reversed course and demanded the fight to be resumed in October, the government refused his demand and Ludendorff threatened to quit.
+His bluff was called and he was replaced by Lieutenant-General Wilhelm Groener.
+Though Ludendorff had expected Hindenburg to follow him, the Field Marshal remained in office until his resignation from the Army in the summer of 1919.

 Armistice and dissolution

 As the German Revolution began, Hindenburg and Groener advised the Emperor to abdicate.
 Groener subsequently came to an agreement with the Social Democrat leader Friedrich Ebert known as the Ebert–Groener pact under which the Army leadership agreed to back the new republican government.
 With the war over in November 1918, the OHL was moved from Spa to Schloss Wilhelmshöhe in Kassel, to supervise the withdrawal of the German armies from the occupied territories.
 The final location of the OHL was at Kolberg after February 1919 as the military focus had shifted to preventing territorial encroachment by the Second Polish Republic.